mitsu1210/essbaseworkshop/Lab200/LabGuide200.md

 We have successfully replicated the web server files.
 Similaryly, we can replicate the mysql files as well.
 We can do this in many ways:
 * Using rsync as above
 * Using mysql dump utility
-*	Using Golden Gate image in OCI [Learn more](https://blogs.oracle.com/dataintegration/done-cancel-v12)

 ### Step 4: Replicate mysql database files